dolthub/docs/content/reference/sql/server/access-management.md

 This was done using the `--user` and `--password` arguments ([see the docs for their defaults](../../cli.md#dolt-sql-server), also available using YAML configuration), whereby a server would only allow connections that supplied that singular user and password combination.
 Although Dolt now supports users in a similar fashion to MySQL, we still retain the user and password arguments.
 In MySQL, the default super account (generally called the root user) is created during installation and configuration.
-Rather than creating a parallel with [`init`](../../cli.md#dolt-init), we handle the super account creation when starting a server via the arguments.
 Rather than creating this super account during [`init`](../../cli.md#dolt-init), we instead handle the super account creation when starting a server via the arguments.

 This leads to an interaction with the [privilege file](#privilege-file) that should be noted.